Torphage/EasyDoc/README.md

 }
 ```

-* A detailed explanation for the syntax of the template file can be found [here](https://github.com/Torphage/EasyDoc/wiki/Template-Syntax)
+* A simple explanation for the syntax of the template file can be found [here](https://github.com/Torphage/EasyDoc/wiki/Simple-Syntax-Explanation).
+A detailed one can be found here [here](https://github.com/Torphage/EasyDoc/wiki/Template-Syntax)
 * Examples of working template files can be found [here](https://github.com/Torphage/EasyDoc/wiki/Template-Examples)